 Keep your ear to the ground

-Follow all the news from The Traders, reports on AFL.com.au, listen to coach and player interviews... heck, even some players' relationship status can correlate with Fantasy output.
-Basically, hunt down any info that will indicate a player's likey rise or fall compared to what they produced last year.
+Follow all the news from The Traders, news on AFL.com.au and the AFL Live Official App and listen to coach and player interviews... heck, even some players' relationship status can correlate with Fantasy output.
+Basically, hunt down any info that will indicate a player's likely rise or fall compared to what they produced last year.

 Hopefully by doing this, it will place you in a position to draft players in their rightful place.
 Listening and looking for key phrases like role change, more midfield time, sole ruck, uninterrupted pre-season and 'set for a breakout' is also worth your time.